JohnPaulAsija/Boffer-bot/README.md

-# Bot Test — Rules Assistant ✅
+# Boffer Bot — Rules Assistant ✅

 Short Discord bot that answers rule-related questions about Dagorhir and Hearthlight using the Gemini API.
 It listens for messages that begin with `!rulescheck` and replies with concise answers (optionally referencing uploaded rule documents).